rtoal/plang-glossary/README.md

 An occurrence that can be detected and handled.

 ### Exception
-An entity that is thrown, or raised, to abort the current normal control flow and transfer control to the point at which the exception is caught.
+An entity that is thrown, or raised, to abort the current normal control flow and transfer control to the point at which the exception is caught, if any.

 ### Expression
 A construct in a program that is **evaluated** to produce a **value**.

 ### Falsy
-Treated as false in a boolean context (e.g, when evaluating conditions).
+Treated as false in a boolean context (e.g., when evaluating conditions).

 ### First-class
-Able to be assigned to variables, passed as parameters, and returned from routines.
+Able to be assigned to variables, passed as parameters, and returned from functions.

 ### Fixnum
 An integer type represented with a fixed, finite, number of bits.